 The JASMS Manila Grade School was granted Level II re-accreditation by the Federation of Accrediting Agencies of the Philippines (FAAP) for 2013-2018 after the school successfully met all the requirements of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).

-The PWU JASMS Manila High School (which is co-ed) is the result of the integration of the co-ed JASMS Manila High School with the all-girl PWU High School (est. 1930) in 2014.
-The PWU High School was also accredited by PAASCU (2013-2016) and the PWU JASMS Manila High School is preparing to undergo the re-accreditation process in 2016.
+The PWU JASMS Manila High School (which is co-educational) is the result of the integration of the co-ed JASMS Manila High School with the all-girl PWU High School (est. 1930) in 2014.
+In 2017, JASMS Manila Basic Education (Grade School and High School) was granted PAASCU re-accreditation for 5 years up to 2022.

 JASMS Manila today offers the following education programs: